Posey War

-The Posey War was a small, brief conflict with American Indians in Utah.
+The Posey War was a small, brief conflict with Native Americans in Utah.
 Though it was a minor conflict, it involved a mass exodus of Ute and Paiute native Americans from their land around Bluff, Utah to the deserts of Navajo Mountain.
 The natives were led by a chief named Posey, who took his people into the mountains to try to escape his pursuers.
 Unlike previous conflicts, posses played a major role while the United States Army played a minor one.
 The war ended after a skirmish at Comb Ridge.
 Posey was badly wounded and his band was taken to a prisoner-of-war camp in Blanding.
 When Posey's death was confirmed by the authorities, the prisoners were released and given land allotments to farm and raise livestock.
 According to the Utah Encyclopedia, "for the Indians it was not a war and never was intended to be such ... a few shots fired as a delaying action, and a very rapid surrender do not justify elevating an exodus to a war."